Why I (probably) won't become a React Developer

 The reality is, WordPress has become an incredibly capable CMS, but people still look down on it as if it is only a blog templating system for those looking to start out.
 This perception makes me look elsewhere for satisfaction.

 I started using React through Gatsby.
-Before I was aware of Gatsby, the concepts in React made zero sense to me.
+Before I was aware of Gatsby, the concepts in React development made zero sense to me.

 What is a component?